 The most immediate productivity win for most product teams is in qualitative data processing.
 AI tools can ingest interview transcripts, NPS surveys, support tickets, and app store reviews, then cluster themes, surface recurring pain points, and draft summaries.

 What takes a PM two hours of reading and manual tagging can take an AI tool under ten minutes.
 Tools like Dovetail, Notion AI, and Claude handle this reasonably well for companies with standard interview workflows.
-According to a 2024 McKinsey analysis of product organization efficiency, product managers spend less than 28% of their time on core product strategy – the rest goes to coordination, documentation, and data gathering, with feedback synthesis consistently ranking in the top three time sinks.
+According to a 2024 McKinsey analysis of product organization efficiency, product managers spend less than 28% of their time on core product strategy, while coordination, documentation, and data gathering consume the rest, with feedback synthesis consistently ranking among the biggest time sinks.

 The ceiling appears when feedback volume is high and categorization needs to match internal taxonomy: your specific product areas, feature names, customer segments.
 Generic AI tools apply generic categories.
 When a PM needs output mapped to internal Q3 initiative areas rather than generic UX themes, standard tools cannot do it without significant manual correction.